 What are the best Apple TV shows?
-In 2019, the world was greeted with a brand new streaming service – Apple TV Plus.
+In 2019, the world was greeted with a brand new streaming service: Apple TV Plus.
 The platform had an uphill battle with first establishing itself, having no history of productions, unlike its competitors Netflix, and Prime Video.
 However, in only a few years, Apple TV has proven its doubters wrong.

 With that in mind, The Digital Fix is here to help.
 From quality picks such as Ted Lasso to sci-fi standouts like Foundation, here are the best Apple TV shows that you can watch right now.

-Ted Lasso (2020 – present)
+10. Ted Lasso (2020 – present)

-The story is simple, the American college football coach Ted Lasso finds himself leading an English soccer team.
+The story is simple: the American college football coach Ted Lasso finds himself leading an English soccer team.
 The only problem is, he knows nothing about the sport.
 Through teamwork, empathy, and some good old-fashioned hard work, Ted manages to find a new home for himself in the UK.

-Foundation (2021 – present)
+9. Foundation (2021 – present)

 Who doesn’t love an impressively put-together sci-fi series?
 Loosely based on the novels of the same name by Isaac Asimov, Foundation is an epic tale featuring clones, galactic feuds, and some algorithmic fortune-telling.

 The show follows Dr Hari Seldon, who predicts the impending fall of the Empire thanks to his spawling psychohistory theory.
 Learning the bleak future of the galaxy, Hari sets out to establish The Foundation in an attempt to rebuild and preserve the future of civilization – however, not everyone is keen on his newfound mission.
+To see what’s to come, check out our guide to the Foundation season 3 release date.

-Severance (2022 – present)
+8. Severance (2022 – present)

 Working can be overwhelming sometimes, thanks to intrusive thoughts, or pesky human emotions.
 Severance is a show which demonstrates what would happen if we sever the nerves in your brain that connect your work and non-work memories completely.
-The thriller series takes Black mirror-esque storylines to a whole new level and, while spooky, proves to be wildly entertaining thanks to Adam Scott’s delightfully awkward portrayal of Mark Scout.
+The best thriller series of recent years takes Black mirror-esque storylines to a whole new level and, while spooky, proves to be wildly entertaining thanks to Adam Scott’s delightfully awkward portrayal of Mark Scout.

-Dickinson (2019 – 2021)
+7. Dickinson (2019 – 2021)

 With explorations regarding society, gender, and family, the series Dickson is an extremely binge-worthy, yet also insightful watch to add to your TV viewing list.
 And although this is a historical drama, fear not, the series has enough modern-day twists and sensibilities that there will be no head-scratching confusion either.
+In short, Dickinson is a winner of a show that shines a light on young women and an important figure in literature.

-For All Mankind (2019 – present)
+6. For All Mankind (2019 – present)

 When alternate history is done right, these stories never fail to grab our curiosity and attention.
-And in the case of the Apple TV show For All Mankind, the series begins with the intriguing question – what if the space race of the Cold War never ended?
+And in the case of the Apple TV show For All Mankind, the series begins with the intriguing question: what if the space race of the Cold War never ended?

 In the sci-fi show, the Soviet Union succeeds in putting a human on the moon ahead of the US.
 The results of such a development?
 Well, the rivalry between the two increases and space becomes their passive-aggressive battlefield.